Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

     The end
 ```

-Now everything is cool but in node.js everything is asynchronous and in this case **try catch** could not help you.
+The point however is that everything in Node.js is asynchronous and **try catch** cannot help you in this case.

-Lets look on async example
+Let us look at an asynchronous example:

 ```
     var errorFunction = function (callback) {
         process.nextTick(function () {